 4. Lacing Style for Fat or Swollen Feet

 This lacing technique is called “parallel lacing style.”
-Numb toes can also be caused, if you’ve throughout fat feet due to which your running shoes exert pressure on your foot from all sides.
+Numb toes can also be caused if you’ve fat feet due to which your running shoes exert pressure on your foot from all sides.
 The lacing technique is shown in the image below.

 Instead of the usual crisscross pattern, you need to string your shoelace in a parallel pattern to each set of eyelets.
-In this way, this parallel fashion of laces will create an overall relaxed fit in your running shoes.
+This parallel fashion of laces will create an overall relaxed fit in your running shoes.